Translate / Traduire / Übersetzen / Tłumaczyć / Išversti / Tulkot / Traducir

 We have trained members of staff, designated to oversee first aid, including paediatric first aid.
 First aid kits are situated around school.
 Where there is any cause for concern, staff deal with children with the utmost sensitivity.
 Wherever necessary, parents/carers will be contacted or asked to come into school immediately so that they are part of the decision making process for such matters.
 In the case of an emergency, the school will call for emergency treatment first before contacting the parent.
 The school has a Medical Conditions Policy and an Intimate Care Policy.

-Archbishop Cranmer C of E Academy is a secure school with door access control to main entrance.
-We have clear routines and procedures in place, but the site is only as secure as the people who use it and the whole school community has a responsibility to help us maintain security.
-Our children and parents/carers are crucial to this process and we encourage you to report any concerns to the school office.
+Archbishop Cranmer C of E Academy is a secure school: in summer 2021 we completed extensive works on our site with a new fence installed around our perimeter along with a new car park gate which in addition to the door access control to main entrance, has added excellent security to our school site.
+We have clear routines and procedures in place, and the whole school community has a responsibility to help us maintain security.
+Our children and parents/carers are crucial to this process and we encourage our community to report any concerns to the school office.

 We encourage all pupils and staff to consider their means of travel to school.
 This will include walking, car sharing and the use of public transport.
 Parents/carers are asked to be considerate of others when bringing their child to school by car and park where they will not be causing a problem to pedestrians, residents or other drivers.
 The safety of our children is a key priority for us all.

 Excellent attendance is expected of all children.
 However, in the event that a child is unwell parents are asked to report absence by 9:15 am on the first day.

 Please see our Attendance page on the website for more information.

 Appointment and induction of staff and work placements